yuliia-naumeniuk/monthly-user-message-activity/README.md

 Analyze monthly messages sent to users and calculate the percentage of messages for each user.

 ## Tools
-SQL, Joins, Aggregations, Window Functions, Date Functions, Views
+SQL (Joins, Aggregations, Window Functions, Date Functions, Views)

 ## Key Insights
 - The dataset shows monthly message activity for each user.